AliToori/SMS-Text-Classifier/README.md

 ## 🙏 Acknowledgments
 - Built as part of the [freeCodeCamp Machine Learning with Python](https://www.freecodecamp.org/learn/machine-learning-with-python) certification.
-- Uses TensorFlow for model development and Google Colab for cloud-based execution.
+- Uses TensorFlow for developing a Sequential Neural Network with Embedding and Dense Layers, and Google Colab for cloud-based execution.
 - Special thanks to freeCodeCamp for providing the challenge framework and dataset.

 ## 🆘 Support
 For questions, issues, or feedback:
 📺 YouTube: [@AliToori](https://youtube.com/@AliToori)
 💬 Telegram: [@AliToori](https://t.me/@AliToori)
 📂 GitHub: [github.com/AliToori](https://github.com/AliToori)